 Gender imbalances can be seen throughout various careers and industries and don’t just apply to female workers.
 Certain roles are considered more male or female orientated; whether it’s in the boardroom or the classroom.

 Nowadays the world of business is considered a diverse environment, however according to figures from the S&P 500 companies women hold just 4.6% of CEO positions.
-So why is the CEO position considered a masculine role, and how do we go about changing our perceptions?
+So why is the CEO position considered a masculine role, and how do we go about changing our perceptions and gender imbalances?

 After all, gender diversity works!
 Companies with a high representation of women in the boardroom significantly outperform those with no female directors.